France’s mighty “Flea”

 She finished fifth again in October 2008, this time in the first race of the World Cup season, a giant slalom in Sölden (AUT).
 A month later, Worley scored her maiden victory, in the giant in Aspen (USA).
 Then, in February 2009, and still only 19 years old, she made her first FIS World Championship appearance, in Val d’Isère (FRA).
 Fifth after the first run in the giant slalom, she dropped a pole on the second and eventually came in seventh.
 “It’s all good experience for me,” she said afterwards.

 Following a second World Cup win in Åre (SWE) in December 2009, Worley made her Olympic debut at Vancouver 2010.
 Unable to produce her best form in a giant slalom race held over two days on account of bad weather, she finished 16th, with Germany’s Viktoria Rebensburg taking the gold.
 “I did all I could,” said Worley afterwards.
 “I went for it, but it didn’t work out.
 Better luck next time.”

 Champion of the world

-She secured an eighth World Cup win in the giant at St. Moritz on 15 December 2013 before disaster struck three days later, when Worley fell heavily in the slalom in Courchevel, tearing the anterior cruciate ligament in her right knee and also damaging her meniscus.
+Worley secured an eighth World Cup win in the giant at St Moritz on 15 December 2013, before disaster struck three days later.
+In falling heavily in the slalom in Courchevel (FRA), she tore the anterior cruciate ligament in her right knee and also damaged her meniscus.
 Deprived of a trip to Sochi 2014, she spent three long winters working her way back to full fitness and form.

 Back on top